paulbradshaw/Rintro/10excelthings.md

 `tapply(mydata$numbers, mydata$category, range)`

 Because this produces two sets of numbers, it cannot be easily exported as a CSV.
 Some conversion is needed first.

+## Access columns, rows, and cells

+Cells are accessed in Excel using cell references like `A1` and `C4`: the letter identifies the column and the number the row.
+Cell ranges can be specified using a colon between the first and last cell like so: `A1:C4`

+Rows and columns can be identified this way, too, though, e.g. `A:A` will select the whole of column `A`, and `2:2` will select the whole of the second column.

+Cells can be accessed in a similar way in R by using square brackets, only this time letters aren't used at all - just one number for the row, and another number for the column, separated by commas.
+For example, if you want to access the first cell (the equivalent of A1) in a data frame called `mydata` you would do it like this:

+`mydata[1,1]`

+To access the equivalent of C4 (the third column, and fourth row) you would use:

+`mydata[4,3]`

+Note that the ordering is the reverse of Excel: row, then column.

+To access a whole row or column, just omit the other number - but retain the comma.
+For example to grab the first row you would use:

+`mydata[1,]`

+And to access the first column you would use:

+`mydata[,1]`

 ## Try some more advanced exercises